We are all about #MarTech

-Bounce and Exit Rate - Website metrics that matter
+Bounce and exit rate - Website metrics that matter

+What is the best thing that can happen to a marketer, content writer, and web developer?
+It is to have a visitor navigating around their website by pouring through the pages, filling forms, clicking CTAs, and downloading resources.
 This kind of visitor engagement is a result of the tireless effort of marketers who conceptualize the content, content writers who Copywrite, and developers who code responsive pages.
 Not to forget the design team that enhances the look and feel of everything website.

 But then, it ain’t that easy.
-The trio of marketing, content and development teams have to face the duo of bounce and exit rate.
+The trio of marketing, content, and development teams have to face the duo of bounce and exit rate.

-What is Bounce Rate?
+What is bounce rate?

 A bounce happens when a visitor enters any page on your website and leaves without visiting other pages on the site.
-Bounce can be categorized into hard, medium and soft bounces.
+Bounce can be categorized into hard, medium, and soft bounces.

-Visitors who have no interest in your website come under hard bounce.
-They almost immediately leave the website.
-Medium bounce visitors might show more engagement and stay for a couple of seconds on the website.
-They may not be the right target audience but can become one.
 Soft bounce visitors are those who make a good fit for your products/solutions.
 They typically spend a considerable amount of time on the website but leave it as they couldn’t find what they were looking for.
-Poor navigation, slow load times, confusing content can also lead to an increased bounce rate.
+Poor navigation, slow load times, and confusing content can also lead to an increased bounce rate.

-Bounce can happen in many ways such as closing the window, typing a different URL among others.
+Bounce can happen in many ways such as closing the window, or typing a different URL among others.

-Is there any Good/Bad Bounce Rate?
+Is there any good/bad bounce rate?

 There is no general guideline that defines a good/bad bounce rate.
 HubSpot, with whom Fractional CMO has a silver partnership, has compiled a report which gives insights into approximate bounce rates by industry.